pasanchamikara99/ToDo-Application-/README.md

 This is a Todo Application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 The application allows users to create, manage, and organize their daily tasks in a convenient and user-friendly manner.

-//for screenshots
+//screenshots

 ## Features

-- **User Authentication**: Users can create an account, log in, and securely manage their own todo lists.
+- **User Authentication**: Users can create an account, log in, and securely manage their own to-do lists.
 - **Task Management**: Users can create new tasks, mark tasks as completed, edit task details, and delete tasks.
 - **Task Categories**: Tasks can be categorized into different categories or projects to keep things organized.
 - **Filtering and Sorting**: Users can filter and sort tasks based on various criteria such as priority, due date, and completion status.